Support for Your Students and Courses

 Reading Your Drafts

-Our tutors are taught to first to look for higher-order concerns (HOCs), which interfere with the overall meaning of your work, before looking for lower-order concerns (LOCs) such as grammar and punctuation.
+Our tutors are taught to first to look for higher-order concerns (HOCs), which interfere with the overall meaning of a writer's work, before looking for lower-order concerns (LOCs) such as grammar and punctuation.
 This expectation holds for staff, faculty and student writing.

 Nominate Someone to Become a Tutor

 Did you have a wonderful student in your course or with whom you worked who really grew as a writer, or overcame writing anxieties, or perhaps is an empathetic listener?
-We'd LOVE to have them join our staff.
+Do you have someone you think would make an excellent course liaison?
+We'd love to have them join our staff!
 Nominate them using this Google form (students can also self-nominate)!
 We accept nominations both in the spring and fall semesters.
-We are currently ONLY accepting nominations for the Fall 2024.
-All our Spring 2024 spots have been filled.
+We are currently ONLY accepting nominations for the Spring 2025.
+All our Fall 2024 spots have been filled.

 Questions?
-Ideas for other things with which we might help?
+Ideas for other areas in which we might help?
 Email Anna (she/her) at scanlon1@kenyon.edu.